chrisvanmeer/vault-fundamentals/README.md

 ### Part II - Using the AppRole method to retrieve secrets

+For the subsequent parts of this demo, we will populate our newly created HA cluster with another policy, the approle auth methods and a secret.
 All these steps should be performed on `vnode01`.

 1. First, lets create some data that we will store in a secret.